 If that is the case, then you’ll need to use a toilet auger.
 Not to be confused with a drain snake.
-A toilet auger looks very similar and works the same way as a snake but is designed especially to clear toilet clogs.
+A toilet auger looks very similar and works the same way as a snake but is designed specially to clear toilet clogs.
 A snake won’t work here.
-I suggest a 6 foot long one as you don’t know where the clog is located within the pipes.
+I suggest a 6-foot-long one, as you don’t know where the clog is located within the pipes.

 This should get rid of any partial clog that you have.
 If it still flushes slowly after using the auger, then dump a few gallons of hot water (not boiling as it will crack the porcelain) to try to loosen the build up and try again.
 It may take several cycles of repeating this.

 Around the inside of the toilet bowl rim are small jet holes where the water from the tank is forced through.

 Since they constrict the water as it enters, it creates some force to push the water down through the drain.